section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 In the code above we have specified the row we want LIME to interpret its prediction as `X_test.iloc[8]`.

-We also pass `model_logreg` which is the logistic regression model so that LIME can be able to verify its prediction results using `predict_proba`.
+We also pass `model_logreg` which is the logistic regression model, LIME can verify its prediction results using `predict_proba`.

 `predict_proba` will provide the prediction probability of that instance.